How the P-N Junction, Depletion Region and Barrier Potential are Formed

 When electrons are in the conduction band, they are available for conduction.
 Electrons in conduction band are called free electrons or conduction electrons.

-In insulators, the gap between the conduction band and the valence band is very big, electrons can't even jump from the valence band into the conduction band.
+In insulators, the gap between the conduction band and the valence band is very big, so electrons can't even jump from the valence band into the conduction band.

 In semiconductors, the gap between the conduction band and the valence band is small.
 A small amount of energy is required for valence electrons to jump from the valence band into the conduction band.